swanchain/go-computing-provider/ubi/README.md

 ## Config and Receive Inference task
 The task type is configured as 4 (inference), and need to be configured as follows:
   * For container services with a single port, use `traefik`.
 Using `traefik` as the entry point for requests, you need to configure a domain(*.example.com) to resolve to the IP where CP is running.
 The port 9000 must be open for external access.
   * For container services with multiple ports, use the public IP + port.
-Need to configure `PortRange`.
+Need to configure `PortRange`( one-to-one mapping between host ports and the public network IP).

 Configure it in the `$CP_PATH/config.toml`:
 ```